 After you have downloaded AM software, deploy it to your installed application container.

-Note that deploying AM only extracts the files into the application container, prior to installation and configuration.
+Deploying AM only extracts the files into the application container, prior to installation and configuration.
 Deploying AM also makes LDIF files available, which can be used to prepare external data stores for use with AM.

-AM-7.0.1.war file contains the AM server.
+AM-7.0.2.war file contains the AM server.
 How you deploy the

 .war file depends on your web application container.

 For example, copy the file to deploy on Apache Tomcat.

 In development or demonstration deployments, change the WAR file name to